Volunteering in Tonga

 Accommodation

 The price of accommodation varies, and urban areas may be more expensive than villages.
-Volunteers are encouraged to share a house with others in order to afford appropriate accommodation.
+Volunteers are encouraged to share a house with others to afford appropriate accommodation.
+Program staff will help ensure you find a suitable place to live.

 Transport